 Whichever diet you choose, just remember that removing meat doesn’t have to mean removing protein.
 There are plenty of foods that can fill the bill, like tofu, quinoa, mushrooms, lentils, chickpeas and most beans and legumes.
 And did you know there are many good vegetable sources of protein?
 That’s right, artichokes, asparagus, broccoli, Brussels sprouts, collards, corn, potatoes, peppers, spinach, sweet potatoes and turnip greens all provide a good amount of protein.
 In fact, every plant we eat has some protein in it.
 So you may be getting enough protein without meat.

-Just make sure you’re not replacing meat with a bunch of highly processed meat substitutes or “vegan junk food.”
-You know, the French fry diet!
-The key is adding high-quality, nutrient-dense plant-based foods.
+The key is adding high-quality, nutrient-dense plant-based foods and limiting plant-foods high in sodium and saturated fat.
 In fact, a recent study showed that eating primarily high-quality plant foods (such as vegetables, fruits, whole grains and nuts) was associated with a lower risk of death from cardiovascular diseases than eating primarily lower-quality plant foods (such as fruit juices, refined grains, potatoes and sweets).
 The researchers concluded that even if you’ve eaten a poor diet for half your life, adding more healthy plant foods as an adult can help reduce your risk.

 Making the switch